SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 <p style='text-align: justify;'>This is my automatic version 1.0 running script for YAMBO v5.1.
 I have tried to write the flow in a super easy format, so that anyone can run these lengthy and cascaded consecutive flows without losing much time in between.
 The folder names are compatible also to the yambopy process-flow.
 The script "get_qlist.py" and "elph.sh" are from Yambo tutorials, with additional modifications from my side.</p>

 <p style='text-align: justify;'>There are mainly two directories: core_files & work_dir , and one file: initialize.sh.
-The directory "work_dir" is the place where all your files and folders will get generated and is the $DIR.
+The "work_dir" is your current working directory and is the place where all your files and folders will get generated.
+This is named as $DIR.
+Do not change this anywhere in the script.
 Core_files contains the various run and variable declaration scripts.

 Note: There are large number of file exchanges that is going to take place once you run the script.
 So, carefully read the following working procedures:</p>